 A foreign judgment may emanate from a "reciprocating" territory or a "non-reciprocating" territory.
-If it is from a reciprocating territory, the judgment is enforceable as a decree but subject to six defences that are available to the defending party.
-In the case of a non-reciprocating territory, a fresh suit would need to be instituted in India on the basis of the foreign judgment.
+If it is from a reciprocating territory, the judgment is straightaway enforceable as a decree of the court, but subject to six defences that are available to the defending party.
+In the case of a non-reciprocating territory, the foreign judgment is not straightaway executable.
+A fresh suit would need to be instituted in India on the basis of the foreign judgment.
 Here too, the defendant can only use six specified grounds to defend itself.
 The six grounds available to the defendant (in either situation) are:

-- (a) That the judgment has not been pronounced by a court of competent jurisdiction. - (b) That it has not been given on merits, i.e., it is a default judgment. - (c) That it is founded on an incorrect view of international law or a refusal to recognise Indian law (if applicable). - (d) That the proceedings were opposed to natural justice. - (e) That it has been obtained by fraud. - (f) That it sustains a claim founded on breach of law in force in India
+- (a) that the judgment has not been pronounced by a court of competent jurisdiction; - (b) that it has not been given on merits, i.e., it is a default judgment; - (c) that it is founded on an incorrect view of international law or a refusal to recognise Indian law (if applicable); - (d) that the proceedings were opposed to natural justice; - (e) that it has been obtained by fraud; and - (f) that it sustains a claim founded on breach of law in force in

-Major jurisdictions that have been notified as "reciprocating territories", for the purposes of judgments from their superior courts, include the United Kingdom, United Arab Emirates, Singapore and Hong Kong, among others.
+Major jurisdictions that have been notified as "reciprocating territories", include the United Kingdom, United Arab Emirates, Singapore and Hong Kong.